Adamant-im/adamant-tradebot/README.md

 * Dynamic order book building
 * Spread & liquidity maintenance
 * Price range setting
+* Arbitrage token price on other trade pairs or exchanges
 * Stores and displays statistics
 * Managed with your commands using ADAMANT Messenger